-I now specialise in developmental editing for fiction and creative non-fiction.
+I now specialise in developmental editing for fiction.
 I work with authors who are interested in extending their writing skills and gaining a fresh and independent perspective on their manuscript.

 My approach is gentle and encouraging, aiming to highlight what is working well in a text as well as providing practical suggestions and guidance on opportunities for development and growth.
 You’re welcome to contact me if you’d like to explore working together.

 My research interests include work and identity in the context of literature and online culture.
 In 2020 I completed a research project examining online identity experiences of freelance editors in Australia as part of a Master of Communication specialising in Digital Media.

 I have since worked as a research assistant on projects in the realm of digital media more broadly.